ZS WAGS AWARDS

 This award is sponsored by the Sandton Amateur Radio Club.
 Correspondence can be directed to the ZS WAGS Administrator as follows:

 Any disputes are to be addressed to the Awards Administrator.
 Upon receipt the dispute will be addressed by the Committee of the Sandton Amateur Radio Club whose decision will be final.

-The aim of this award is to involve any licensed amateur radio station in a fun activity to collect at least one contact from each of the Maidenhead grid squares.
-There are 83 South African grid squares which are listed below:
+The aim of this award is to involve licensed amateur radio stations in a fun activity to collect at least one contact from each of the 83 South African Maidenhead grid squares as listed below.

 This award runs perpetually and contacts may be made on any date and at any time.

 Frequencies and Modes

 • All bands HF, VHF, UHF and Microwave.

 • Contacts via Satellite repeaters are accepted.